ComposableAnalytics/Docs/docs/DataLabs/Overview.md

 ## Composable Integrations

 Composable DataLabs integrates with other Composable resources, such as [Composable DataFlows](../DataFlows/01.Overview.md).
-Specifically, DataLabs comes pre-installed with [composapy](https://github.com/ComposableAnalytics/ComposaPy/), a python package that integrates and binds with the core Composable stack.
+Specifically, DataLabs comes pre-installed with [composapy](https://github.com/ComposableAnalytics/ComposaPy/), a Python package that integrates and binds with the core Composable stack.

 ## Other Integrations